supix/openkonnect/README.md

 # OpenKonnect
 ## Intro
 OpenKonnect is a tool useful to fetch stamps from card-readers in a multi-threaded fashion.
 It is implemented as Microsoft Windows Service.
 Available card-readers are listed in a configuration file.
 OpenKonnect instantiates an independent thread for each card-reader which is up to fetch stamps periodically.
 Stamps are stored into a DBMS.
 Moreover, OpenKonnect can take in charge card-reader's clock adjustments as well.
+Basically, it can handle as many readers as you want.

 OpenKonnect supports Kronotech readers and, so far, supports MySql database.